LFKK10258U Qualitative Methods in Agricultural Development

 The main aim of the course is for the students to obtain

 essential skills in relation to conducting qualitative research,

-including in tropical countries.
-The students will demonstrate that
+including in developing countries.
+The students will demonstrate

-1.Can describe the research methods, theoretical aspects of these methods, and other aspects of data collection, which have been introduced during the course, readings, and classes
+1.Can describe the research methods, the theoretical aspects of these methods, and other aspects of data collection which have been introduced during the course, compendium and classes

 2. Can formulate a research question and/or a research problem, and can define and make the key concepts operational for an empirical enquiry in the field.

 3. Can identify and choose research methods suitable for answering a particular research question/problem given a particular empirical context